ntrogh/azure-docs/articles/container-service/container-service-dcos-acr.md

 ```

 > [!NOTE]
-> As you can see, we are using the **uris** option to specify where are stored our credentials.
+> As you can see, we are using the **uris** option to specify where our credentials are stored.
 >

 ## Next steps